nikolaybespalov/winsw-maven-plugin/README.md

     </configurationFile>
 ```

 WinSW plugin also provides the ability to modify exe file information and add an icon.
-It doesn't matter on which OS
+It doesn't matter on which OS.

 ```xml
     <rcFile>